hks5august/CPSM/README.md

 # Step 2 - Split Data into Training and Test Subset
+## Description
 Before proceeding further, we need to split the data into training and test subsets for feature selection and model development.
+## Required inputs
 The output from the previous step, **`New_data`**, serves as the input for this process.
 Next, you need to define the fraction (e.g., 0.9) by which to split the data into training and test sets.
 For example, setting `fraction = 0.9` will divide the data into 90% for training and 10% for testing.
 Additionally, you should specify names for the training and test outputs (e.g., `train_FPKM` and `test_FPKM`).

 ## Example Code
 ```{r}